Terms and Conditions

 (b) inform the other of the period for which it is estimated that such failure or delay will continue.

-17.1 The Customer may cancel their Account using the “Delete Venue” function under Venue Settings and/or “Delete Account” under My Profile.
-In the event that the Customer deletes their User Account, any Venue Account for which the User is the Venue Owner will also be deleted.
-Except as provided for in clause 9.3, the Customer will not be entitled to any refund for any unused period of any subscription.
+18.1 You may cancel your Account using the “Delete Venue” function under Venue Settings and/or “Delete Account” under My Profile.
+In the event that You delete your User Account, any Venue Account for which You are the Venue Owner will also be deleted.
+Except as provided for in clause 10.3, You will not be entitled to any refund for any unused period of any subscription.

 (a) the other party: